-Worship leaders, church musicians, singers, or any of you that serve in the worship services, have you ever felt empty in doing your ministry?
-Like, singing or playing music in church doesn’t feel that different with doing the same secularly (except that they use different list of songs).
+Worship leaders, church musicians, singers, or any of you who serve in the worship services, have you ever felt empty in doing your ministry?
+Like, singing or playing music in church doesn’t feel that different from doing the same secularly (except that they use a different list of songs).
 Probably because you see worship as a one-sided expression and not as a response in our fellowship with God.

 What should I respond to?
 You may ask.
 Exactly.
-That’s the question we all must ask to ourselves.
+That’s the question we all must ask ourselves.
 What to respond, honestly?
-Does it sound cliche to respond something about God’s goodness and all?
+Does it sound cliché to respond with something about God’s goodness and all?
 Should I respond to my pastors or congregation?
 Is it about the environment?

-Human are created to worship, and we always worship someone or something we perceive to fulfill and complete us, have a power upon us.
+Humans are created to worship, and we always worship someone or something we perceive to fulfill and complete us, or have a power over us.
 It may be a god, or something else we put as a god.
-In Colossians 2:9-10 it says, “For in Him the whole fullness of deity dwells bodily, and you have been filled in Him, who is the head of all rule and authority.”
+In Colossians 2:9-10, it says, “For in Him the whole fullness of deity dwells bodily, and you have been filled in Him, who is the head of all rule and authority.”
 We, who have received Jesus Christ as Lord, have been filled in Him.
 For this reason, we could do what Colossians 3:23 says, “Whatever you do, work heartily as for God and not for men.”

-Now in our worship ministry, do we address our response to the right direction?
+Now, in our worship ministry, do we address our response in the right direction?
 When we feel drained doing our ministry, is it because we put the people or situation around us as something that would fill us rather than God?

 Let’s take a short break to redefine our worship.
 We do worship, but to whom do we give that worship?
 To whom do we offer our response?